FEATURED CREDIT CARDS

 What rewards to expect with a fair credit card

-• Sign-up bonuses: While less lucrative than premium card bonuses, some fair credit cards offer a small sign-up bonus when you meet a spending requirement in the first few months.
+• Sign-up bonuses: Some cards offer a small bonus after meeting a spending requirement in the first few months.

-• Credit limit reviews: Some fair credit cards automatically review your account for a credit limit increase after several months of on-time payments.
-A higher credit limit can help lower your utilization rate and boost your credit score.
+• Credit limit reviews: Some cards automatically review your account for a limit increase after several months of on-time payments, which can help lower your credit utilization.

-1. Prioritize responsible usage: Your first goal should always be to make on-time payments and keep your credit utilization low.
-The financial gains from a higher credit score and lower interest rates in the future far outweigh any short-term reward earnings.
-For a strategic plan to improve your score, read our guide on How to Move from Fair to Good Credit: A Strategic Plan.
+1. Prioritize responsible usage: Always make on-time payments and keep utilization low.
+For a plan to improve your score, see How to Move from Fair to Good Credit: A Strategic Plan.

-2. Choose a card that fits your spending: If you spend consistently in one category, look for a card that offers a bonus in that category, even if it's modest.
-A flat-rate card is a great option for simplifying your rewards.
-For more on choosing the right type of card, see our article Rotating vs. Flat-Rate Cash Back: Which is Right for You?
+2. Choose a card that fits your spending: If you spend in a particular category, pick a card that rewards that category—even modestly.
+Learn more in Rotating vs. Flat-Rate Cash Back: Which is Right for You?.

 Related credit card articles